ldipotetjob/mojitoverde/content/posts/2019-03-10-akkaconcurrencysolution/index.md

 title: Akka an intelligent solution for concurrency
 date: 2019-03-10 09:00:00
 tags:
-    - Scala
+    - scala
-    - Akka
+    - akka
 categories:
     - scala programming
 keywords:
-    - Scala
+    - scala
-    - Akka
+    - akka
 ---

 We have a concurrency problem: